tul53850/INFO-670/Assignment3/README.md

 1. Open the app.
 2. Click an image.
 3. View the image and the caption!!
-4. (Optional) Click the account button to customize your account details <3
+4. (Optional) Click the account button to customize your account details and save to device <3 (Error Checking for Blanks)

 ## Screenshots